lbaute/LabVIEW-Linx_Enviro_pHAT/README.md

 # Linx_Enviro_pHAT

-This is my first repo, using LINX fro LabVIEW
-I created this code for Enviro_pHAT
+This is my first repo, using LINX for LabVIEW 2020 Community I created this code for Enviro_pHAT
 So far it reads and plots:
 Temperature and